percona/pbm-docs/docs/index.md

 ## Why Percona Backup for MongoDB?

-* Enterprise-grade features for free:
+* Free of charge enterprise-grade features:

     * [Logical backups and restores](details/logical.md)
     * [Physical (a.k.a. ‘hot’) backups and restores](details/physical.md).
 Available with Percona Server for MongoDB 4.2.15-16, 4.4.6-8, 5.0.2-1 and higher